 Fruits and vegetables

-It might sound cliche but consuming plenty of fruit and vegetables are great natural moisturizers for dry skin.
+Another option when it comes natural moisturizers for dry skin is to consume plenty of fruit and vegetables functions great natural moisturizers for dry skin.
 They literally moisturize your skin from the inside out.

 This is because they contain plenty of vitamin A, C, and E, as well as selenium and zinc.